leggedrobotics/open3d_slam/README.md

-# Open3D SLAM: A flexible LiDAR-only SLAM System for Educational Purposed
+# Open3D SLAM: A Flexible Pointcloud-based SLAM System for Education

 This package contains the code for a open3D SLAM framework.